 • Experiencing symptoms when the substance wears off, including anxiety, shakiness, trembling, nausea, headaches

 What shall I do if I think I have problem with alcohol or substances?

-There are also support organisations you can join in Uganda, such as Sober Uganda (Alcoholics Anonymous).
+There are also support organizations you can join in Uganda, such as Sober Uganda (Alcoholics Anonymous).

 By joining such a group, you will receive support from people who have experienced the same struggles as you.
 You won’t be judged, you will be helped.

 If the problem is so bad, you may need to seek support from a mental health professional.

 Support for mental health challenges including alcohol and substance misuse is available in Uganda.
 Please find more information about where to get help here.

 Mental health challenges are treatable.
 Treatment is free in Uganda.